wetory/sql-server-replication-monitoring/README.md

 ### Results

 Stored procedure will return table with not properly working subscriptions in your replication setup.
 Then you can focus on solving problems causing this state.
-Results can be supressed by using @p_SuppressResults parameter.
+Results can be supressed by using *@p_SuppressResults* parameter.
 In such case just use value of output parameter in your workflow and do some reaction on this state.

+Use content of *@p_HTMLTableResults* to insert HTML table formatted resultset in some HTML context.

 ## Possible problems
 There was testing of the solution for debugging and tuning purposes and all known problems has been fixed already, but as everything also this script can cause some issues in different environments.